microsoft/code-with-engineering-playbook/source-control/git.md

 git merge topic
 ```
 ### Rebase topic branch before squash merge into master
-[Squash merging](https://docs.microsoft.com/en-us/vsts/git/merging-with-squash?view=vsts) is a merge option that allows you to condense the Git history of topic branches when you complete a pull request.
+[Squash merging](https://docs.microsoft.com/en-us/azure/devops/repos/git/merging-with-squash?view=azure-devops) is a merge option that allows you to condense the Git history of topic branches when you complete a pull request.
 Instead of each commit on `topic` being added to the history of `master`, a squash merge takes all the file changes and adds them to a single new commit on `master`.
 ```
           A---B---C topic
          /
 D---E---F-----------G---H master

-Create a PR topic --> master in VSTS and approve using the squash merge option
+Create a PR topic --> master in Azure DevOps and approve using the squash merge option
 ```

 # Write good commit comments